-Recently, Pharma IQ compiled a list of the top ten CMOs in drug discovery for 2018.
+Pharma IQ compiled a list of the top ten Contract manufacturing organizations (CMOs) in drug discovery for 2018.
 The piece got us thinking…

 The CMO market is on the rise, and predictions estimate it will reach US$205.104 billion by 2021.
 This phenomenal rise can be attributed to rising medicine prices and the need for manufacturers to shrink their base of contacts whilst maintaining their global reach and access to technologies.

 So, how do you choose the right CMO?

 Outsourcing is critical for pharmaceutical and biologic manufacturers.
 Choosing the right partner is integral to success.